Closed platform: Overview

 For example, in telecommunications, the services and applications accessible on a cell phone on any given wireless device were formerly tightly controlled by the mobile operators.
-The operators limited the applications and developers that were available on users' home portals and home pages.
-Thus, a service provider might restrict user access to users whose account exhausted the pre-paid money on their account.
+The operators limited the applications and developers available on users' home portals and home pages.
+Thus, a service provider might restrict user access to users whose account has exhausted the prepaid money on their account.
 This has long been a central issue constraining the telecommunications sector, as developers face huge hurdles in making their applications available to end-users.

-In a more extreme example, the regulated 1970s American telephone system, Bell, owned all the hardware (including all phones) and had indirect control over the information sent through their infrastructure.
+In a more extreme example, the regulated 1970s American telephone system, Bell, owned all the hardware (including all phones) and had indirect control over the information sent through its infrastructure.
 It was an open government-sanctioned natural monopoly regulated by the Communications Act of 1934.
 However, in the landmark case Hush-A-Phone v.
 United States, Bell unsuccessfully sued a company producing plastic telephone attachments.

 More generally, a walled garden can refer to a closed or exclusive set of information services provided for users.
-Similar to a real walled garden, a user is unable to escape this closed environment except through the designated entry/exit points or if the walls are removed.
+Similar to a real walled garden, a user cannot escape this closed environment except through the designated entry/exit points or if the walls are removed.
+Sometimes, this effect can lead to greater privacy and security features that benefit the end user, as in the case of Apple's environment, where it is more difficult for malicious software like viruses and other forms of malware to be installed and adversely affect user experience.
+Parts pairing can be used to prevent users from installing unsafe or untested parts.